 Prior to 1971, the Board of Law Examiners functioned as the bar's primary disciplinary body.
 This responsibility was shared with the Practice of Law Committee of the Minnesota State Bar Association.
-Interestingly, BLE also included judicial ethics in its purview until the Minnesota Legislature created the Board of Judicial Standards in 1972.
-Starting up separate organizations responsible for different aspects of lawyer regulation was largely the byproduct of a seminal 1970 publication from the American Bar As-
+Ftn 1 Interestingly, BLE also included judicial ethics in its purview until the Minnesota Legislature created the Board of Judicial Standards in 1972.
+Starting up separate organizations responsible for different aspects of lawyer regulation was largely the byproduct of a seminal 1970 publication from the American Bar Association known as the Clark Report Ptn 2 and the passage in 1969 of the ABA Model Code of Professional Responsibility.